 Tomorrow, many wounded allied forces still needed her to escort them safely to their transportation out of the country.

 With no more wounded soldiers to load for the day, she needed a hot shower and a bed.
 She hopped in her jeep and the duty driver took her to the nurses’ apartments.
 She fell asleep easily, even on the hard mattress.

 The next morning, Cricket waited for her driver.
 But no one arrived.
 She needed to go to the medical facility.
 Yesterday, she loaded all U.S. service members to aircraft which would take them to safety.
 Now, her assigned duty was to transport the wounded allies to their respective flights out of the country—some French, British, and more.
 Then she must return the Afghan soldiers to their local families.
 She needed to verify they were put into a safe place that would treat them appropriately.

-Apparently, the U.S. didn’t trust the medical personnel in Afghanistan to provide adequate care to American allies, although many of those allies were Afghan citizens.
+Apparently, the U.S. didn’t trust the medical personnel in Afghanistan who now came under Taliban control.
+Their rule would hinder adequate care to American allies, especially Afghan citizens who served America with loyalty.
 The Taliban called them traitors.
-The Afghan allies did not comply with the Taliban.
 They wouldn’t be treated well.

 Cricket knocked on all her nursing friends’ doors to borrow a ride.
 No one answered.
 She called the hospital headquarters.
 No response.

 She wondered if she missed an order.
 She walked the two-mile distance, about twenty blocks, to see if she could get a ride.
 No vehicle sat waiting at the front of the Afghan medical facility.
 And inside, no personnel stood monitoring the medications.
 Cricket rushed to keep the medicine intake on the right schedule for those who missed their dosage.